Get the bastard!

 As she walked along the Maral Canal in the shade of the palm trees that lined the strand, she spared a glance up at the region’s most important cultural landmark: the Eztadio de Sanger.

-“Is that it, captain?”
-Umberto asked, which was curious because he was usually so taciturn and also so well-informed.
-She supposed they had just made port that very morning and he hadn’t had the time to meet any of his contacts.
-“Is that where Slave’m Beggar’m lifted the Blue Blood Cup?”
+“There it is, captain,” Umberto said with enthusiasm, which was curious because he was usually so taciturn.
+She supposed they had just made port that very morning and he hadn’t been back home in many years.
+“That’s where Slave’m Beggar’m lifted the Blue Blood Cup.”

 “I thought you didn’t like witnesses, captain.”